Prefer to talk?

 Because not many business owners have heard of it, it may not be thought of when registering as a company.

-Also any directors who have registered as an unlimited company may find that they have a harder time researching their roles and responsibilities than if they had registered as limited.
-You could also find that some external advisers may not know what it is, so you may have a difficulty finding an accountant who knows the ins and outs in regards to reporting.
+Also, any directors who have registered as an unlimited company may find that they have a harder time researching their roles and responsibilities than if they had registered as a limited company.
+You could also find that some external advisers may not know what it is, so you may have difficulty finding an accountant who knows the ins and outs regarding reporting.

 Disadvantage 4 - The advantages don't weigh up

 You may think that having added privacy would be beneficial, but does it compare to having unlimited liability?
-It could be seen that, by hiding your finances, you are in fact trying to hide poor management.
+Some stakeholders may believe that, by hiding your finances, you are trying to hide poor management.

-If your unlimited company needs to borrow money, lenders will base their decision partly on whether they believe the money will be repaid - including the security of personal assets.
+If your unlimited company needs to borrow money, lenders will base their decision partly on whether they believe the money will be repaid, including the security of personal assets.
 They will also look at whether the company can sustain itself without borrowing.
-This can mean that lending would be harder due to the fact that circumstances can change and other liabilities can come into play.
+This can mean that lending is harder because personal circumstances can change, and other liabilities can come into play.

 An unlimited company is formed in much the same way as a limited one.
 However, there are a few marked differences, such as only being able to register by using the paper form IN01, rather than being able to register online.
 To complete the form IN01 to register an unlimited company, you will need the following: